LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 	# Python3 linkage
 	MAJOR_PY_LINK   = -lpython3
 	MINOR_PY_LINK   = -lpython36
-	# Directory where LAL's interface will be installed to
-	LAL_PY_DEST     = C:/programming/python_lib

 Recall to replace the `6` in the examples above with the minor version of Python installed in your system.